RBI plans to purchase Strabag share through Russian subsidiary

 The purchase of the share package would take place across several corners.
 As already reported, MKAO “Rasperia Trading Limited”, through which Oleg Deripaska holds his share in Strabag, is to be transferred to the Russian joint-stock company Iliadis JSC.
 If this sale is successful and Iliadis withstands a due diligence review by Raiffeisen, Raiffeisen Russia would then acquire the Strabag shares from Iliadis, a Raiffeisen spokesman told APA.

 It would subsequently be planned for Raiffeisen Russia to transfer the shares to RBI in the form of a dividend in kind.
 The RBI would then retain the Strabag shares in the form of a long-term equity investment in Strabag.
 But this transaction also requires prior approval from the Russian authorities.
-If all checks and approvals are successful, the deal could be completed in the first quarter of 2024, the bank writes.
+If all checks and approvals are successful, the deal might be completed in the first quarter of 2024, the bank writes.

 With the transaction, RBI wants to further reduce its exposure to Russia.
 After the deal, including Russia, the bank’s common equity Tier 1 capital ratio would fall from 16.5 to 16.4 percent.
 If the Russian business were excluded, the core capital ratio (14.4 percent) would increase by 120 basis points (to 15.6 percent).
 Regarding a general exit from Russia, the bank wrote that it would continue to work on a spin-off or sale of Raiffeisen Russia.